 Some of the work we do includes:

-Referrals to the Wellbeing Team are accepted from various sources including student self-referrals, parents and school staff.
+Referrals to the Wellbeing Team are accepted from various sources, including student self-referrals, parents and school staff.

 The Wellbeing Team consists of: